sajmoon/mellon/README.md

 `header`: The http header used for tokens.
 Will default to  'Authorization'.

+`block`: Boolean representing if we should return a 401 and stop the chain, if the user is unauthenticated. set block: false, and you can handle displaying a message, oredirecting from the controller.

 ## Return object from validator
 The validator can return some options.